Costco vs Walmart: Which Actually Saves You More Money?

 Both retailers offer strong value—but in different ways.

-- Costco wins on bulk pricing and unit cost
+- Costco wins on bulk pricing and per-unit savings

-- Walmart wins on flexibility and everyday pricing
+- Walmart wins on flexibility and everyday affordability

-For smaller households, Walmart may offer better overall value.
+For smaller households, Walmart may provide better overall value with less waste and no membership fee.

-The smartest move: shop based on the item—not the store.
+shop based on the item—not loyalty to the store.

 Sources